FranciscoCanas/bugzap/README.md

 feature extraction
 ------------
-These documents are then passed through a series processing pipeline to extract useful features: Currently using term Frequency, document Frequency, position in document body.
+These documents are then passed through a processing pipeline to extract useful features: Currently using term Frequency, document Frequency, position in document body.